Designations Congruent with Things: Chapter 17

 “Ah,” Hermann says.
 “How flagrantly yet classically irresponsible.
 Why are you staring at chopsticks?”

 “For a guy with a below-average number of doctorates,” Newt says, “you’re not just a pretty face.
-I will give you that one, Dr. Gottlieb.”
+I’ll give you that one, Dr. Gottlieb.”

 Newt opens the chopsticks and pulls a pair out.
 He breaks them apart.

 “And to what average would you be referring?”
-Hermann says dryly.
+Hermann asks dryly.

-“The average number of doctorates in this apartment is three point five,” Newt says, dropping a chopstick.
-“You have one, ergo—educationally, you are below average.“ Newt opens a hand and then crouches to retrieve his lost chopstick.
+“The average number of doctorates in this apartment is three point five.”
+Newt drops a chopstick.
+“You have one, ergo—educationally, you’re below average.”
+Newt opens a hand, then crouches to retrieve his lost chopstick.

-“Stop using abusing statistics,” Hermann says, hauling Newt up with one hand under his arm.
+“Stop abusing statistics.”
+Hermann hauls Newt up with one hand under his arm.

 “Stop taunting me with cool utensils I lack the manual dexterity to use,” Newt says.